NickMcConnell/AngbandPlus/lib/edit/readme.txt

 # File: tr_info.txt
 # This file comes from Angband64 written by Jurriaan Kalkman
 # and describes the traps items can have
-# You will find traps like 'Summon Fast Quylthulgs Trap' , 'Wisdom Trap' , 'Trap of Tanker Drain' etc.
+# You will find traps like 'Summon Fast Quylthulgs Trap' , 'Wisdom Trap' etc.

 # File: v_info.txt
 # This file is used to initialize the "vault template" information for the Angband game.